 St. John’s wort has shown promise in relieving symptoms of depression.
 Depression can present itself in many different ways and is often described as a persistent feeling of extreme unhappiness.
 Left unchecked, it can affect sleep, appetite, energy, cognitive function, and even the immune system.
 Persistent or major depression is typically due to a chemical imbalance in the brain.

 Selective serotonin reuptake inhibitors (SSRIs) are one of the most commonly prescribed antidepressants.
 They work by targeting serotonin, an important neurotransmitter that affects mood.
-SSRIs increase serotonin levels by blocking serotonin absorption in the brain.
-In theory, this can increase the amount of available serotonin and strengthen the part of the nervous system that regulates mood.
-Unlike a SSRI, St. John’s wort inhibits the reuptake, or absorption, of all neurotransmitters including monoamines, dopamine, and noradrenaline, and the amino-acid neurotransmitters GABA and glutamate.
+SSRIs increase serotonin levels by blocking serotonin re-absorption in neurons.
+In theory, this can increase the amount of available serotonin in the brain and improve the transmission of messages between nerve cells.
+Unlike SSRIs, St. John’s wort inhibits the reuptake, or absorption, of all neurotransmitters including monoamines, dopamine, and noradrenaline, and the amino-acid neurotransmitters GABA and glutamate, making them more available.

 Nearly 30 international studies report that St. John’s wort works better than placebo for those experiencing mild to moderate depression.
 However, other studies found it less effective at addressing more severe kinds of depression.
-More research may bring clarity.
-In the meantime, many doctors in Germany recommend St. John’s wort to patients who experience mild to moderate depression.
+Many doctors in Europe recommend St. John’s wort to patients who experience mild to moderate depression, and it is a popular natural remedy for the blues in North America, as well.

 St. John’s Wort and PMS